 Again, I think this is another place where it can’t just to have the free profile and just get more eyes coming across your business name.
 I think where people get really frustrated with using Yelp as a professional, is when they try and ads on Yelp.
 I’ve not ever done Yelp ads but from what I could find when I was researching, targeting for Yelp ads is incredibly limited.
 It’s based entirely on the profile settings for category in your service area.
 It even uses a section of the profile if you don’t have enough reviews to use for ad content.
 The only thing you can really set just for ads is a daily budget and that’s it.

 To be honest, I don’t think running ads are really a necessary part of business.
 I know it’s something that people turn to because they want more leads, they want more clients or followers but I don’t think it’s a crucial part.
 I think they can be beneficial, don’t get me wrong, especially if you are launching something but, again, not an absolute.
-If you do want to run ads, I would always, always, always, recommend putting your money over in Instagram or Facebook ads instead of spending money on Thumbtack leads or Yelp ads.
+If you do want to run ads, I would always, always, always, recommend putting your money over in Instagram or Facebook ads instead of spending money on ads inside Thumbtack and Yelp.

-Okay, just a little shameless plug here.
-I’m actually hosting a Mastermind group program that starts in January, all about how to make sure your website is a solid foundation.
-Then, creating the right kind of content and how to best promote that in your services online to dry clients, all without any ads because too many people are spending money on ads.
+Really, you should focus your energies on making sure your website is a solid foundation, instead of focusing too much energy on Thumbtack and Yelp.
+Then, creating the right kind of content and promoting that online.
 I have never had ads be a big part of my online business strategy and I’ve been able to be on over 50 podcasts and blogs.
-I’ve worked with Pat Flynn and Chick-fil-A, and I’ve been able to have a consistent client wait list for four or five years and so, you know what?
-I’m going to teach you all how to do this as well.
+I’ve worked with Pat Flynn and Chick-fil-A, and I’ve been able to have a consistent client wait list for four or five years.
+And I can teach you how to do the same inside Content to Clients.